Internships & Research

 The Department of English offers a number of internship courses, primarily ENGL 431, 432, 433, and WRIT 431, 432, and 433.
 (English Education students complete an internship as part of the Secondary Education minor by student teaching.)
 No matter what your track is, though, an internship can be one of the most valuable experiences of your college career, and we encourage you to consider doing one.

 Students can train as tutors and then work assisting others in our Writing Center, or find internship opportunities with local and national businesses, including:

 If you want to do an internship, we suggest you begin by talking to your advisor during the second semester of your sophomore year, since most students do their internships as juniors or seniors.
-Your advisor will probably send you to see Dr. Gregg Hecimovich, chair, who formally approves all internships once the paperwork is completed; you can contact him at 803-323-4570 or find him in 246 Bancroft.
-The Department has formal documents describing what internships require, how they will be supervised, and how your work will be assessed for a grade; sometimes these detials have to be negotiated with the people offering the internships, so we encourage you to start the process early!
-Ms. Marilyn Montgomery coordinates many of the Department's internships; you can talk to her in 216 Bancroft if you're interested in these opportunities.
+Your advisor will probably send you to see Dr. Gregg Hecimovich, Chair, who formally approves all internships once the paperwork is completed.
+The Department has formal documents describing what internships require, how they will be supervised, and how your work will be assessed for a grade; sometimes these details have to be negotiated with the people offering the internships, so we encourage you to start the process early!
+Ms. Marilyn Montgomery coordinates many of the Department's internships, if you're interested in these opportunities.

 When you are considering joining a specific company after graduation, an internship can make all the difference.
 The company can see your skills and abilities and can train you to do many of the things other employees do.
 As an intern, you will also have many opportunities to discuss the potential for getting a full time job with the company.
 As such, an internship, as any relevant work experience, gives you an edge.
 Winthrop also offers a limited number of co-op employment opportunities that may also give you a head-start on the employment market.
 Contact the Center for Career and Civic Engagement in Crawford Building for more information.